DylanHobbs/CS4098-Group4/README.md

         "cmd-p" in mac
 ```

+**As staff, I need to register a guest for one event (including their details), so I can track what is needed for the event (dietary, ...)
+[Product Backlog Number: 13]**

-**As a Staff member, registering guest for an event**
+***23.0 - As a Staff member, registering guest for an event]***
 ```
 PREREQUISITES
-- Logged in
-- Activated account
+- Activated account.
+See 1.0
+- Logged in.
+See 1.1
-- Admin privileges
+- Admin privileges.
+        To login as admin, logout (if logged in already) and login with the credentials:
+        username: dhobbs
+        password: Password*1
-- At least 1 event created
+- At least 1 event created.
+See 4.0
-- Know guest's details, including ID of event they will be attending To register a guest:
+- Know guest's details, including ID of event they will be attending

+To register a guest:
 1.Click on management tab at the top of the page.
 2.Click register guest button